 The University of Toronto is committed to fostering a culture of care and support as students navigate mental health challenges during this challenging period.
-The Engineering Career Centre had put together some resources to guide the students
+The Engineering Career Centre has put together some resources to help.

 If you require wellness support, please consider using the University’s navigational tool for mental health resources, Navi: Your Mental Health wayfinder.
 In an emergency, dial 911 or Campus Police at 416-978-2222.